Why the nations two largest religious groups are talking about sex abuse this week

 The goal for the Catholic bishops in Baltimore, is, simply stated, is to stanch the bleeding.
 The church spent much of 2018 suffering through a morass of scandals and this year hasn’t been much easier.

-more than $300 million on abuse-related costs from June 2017-June 2018, even before the latest iterations of the scandal escalated last summer.
+In recent weeks, an internal report revealed that the US Catholic Church had spent more than $300 million on abuse-related costs from June 2017-June 2018, even before the latest iterations of the scandal escalated last summer.

-the AP published an expose accusing Houston’s Cardinal Daniel DiNardo, president of the U.S. Conference of Catholic Bishops, of mishandling an abuse case involving an adult.
+On June 5, the AP published an expose accusing Houston’s Cardinal Daniel DiNardo, president of the U.S. Conference of Catholic Bishops, of mishandling an abuse case involving an adult.
 DiNardo has vigorously denied the charges.

-police raided the cardinal’s Houston headquarters, looking for “secret archives” related to a priest who has been accused of sexually abusing children.
+DiNardo, who suffered a stroke in March, has also faced accusations that he mishandled another clergy abuse case.
+Last November, police raided the cardinal’s Houston headquarters, looking for “secret archives” related to a priest who has been accused of sexually abusing children.
 DiNardo has denied wrongdoing in that case as well.

 “It is very hard to see how the conference can continue this way, with a president who is even worse than a lame duck,” said Massimo Faggioli, a church historian at Villanova University in Pennsylvania.
 “The credibility of the US bishops is in freefall, which can only be stopped by a visible change in leadership.”